Open to a new way of thinking?

 On our European Graduate Programme, you will start out in a Merchandising role, but still have plenty of exposure to Buying.
 As you hone your skills and progress your career, you’ll choose whether to pursue more opportunities in Merchandising or potentially move into Buying, E-Commerce, Store Trading or even other areas of the business.
 Even if Buying is your ultimate goal, we believe that starting out in Merchandising makes you a better Buyer in the future.
 A majority of people move to Buying from Merchandiser level, however, we are flexible and in some cases this could happen earlier in your career, you move at your own pace.
 Whichever path is right for you, you’ll be en-route to an exciting career.
 As we are a truly European business, we are also looking for students with language skills who could potentially work outside of the UK in one of our European Buying Offices.

 Our off-price business model means that things move faster than at other retailers.
 So you need to be agile and ready for whatever challenges come your way and be able to balance your creative thinking with a sharp commercial focus.
 We deal with vendors around the world and trade in multiple countries across Europe, so you can expect a European outlook.
 You don’t need experience with products in fashion or retail.
 What you do need, however, is curiosity and real passion for what we do if you’re going to deliver the gems that our customers love.

 Working in Merchandising, you’ll have a real variety of work from creative planning and financials to analysis and trading.
 Our teams anticipate consumer buying patterns and product trends, plan the volume of merchandise to be sent to different stores and countries across Europe and interpret our sales performance to make commercial recommendations.
 Working closely with Buyers means reviewing products, visiting European stores, and ultimately ensuring that the right goods are in the right stores (and in the right quantities) at exactly the right time.
-Our business has stores across six countries in Europe with different customer bases – makes merchandising at TJX an exciting learning experience.
+Our business has stores across six countries in Europe with different customer bases – makes merchandising at TJX Europe really exciting.